fine art pencil pet portraits by commission

 I thought it would be a good idea to explain some photography tips and hints using a few of my previous commissions as examples.
 It will hopefully cover the main points well if you are taking / choosing photos for a portrait.
 Taking photos using a good camera, having some high value treats and a helping hand from a friend can make all the difference.
 Read below about taking photos of dogs, horses and cats.
-Of course many of my clients don’t have the luxury of taking photos of their pets if they have passed away.
-This page of information will give you a general idea of the kind of photos I need, however if you are in any doubt, email me everything you have and I will be able to go through them with you.
+Sadly many of my clients don’t have the luxury of taking photos of their pets if they have passed away, however this page of information will give you a general idea of the kind of photos I need.
+If you are in any doubt, email me everything you have and I will be happy to go through them with you.

 Ideally the photos need to be taken outside in a field or in a stabling yard.
 I have drawn a number of horses looking over their stable door and this is absolutely fine, however photos taken inside a stable can be very dark.
 Using camera flash can give a very harsh look to the horse and so it isn’t ideal.
 It is so important to utilise natural lighting.
 Another consideration is whether the client would like their horse portrayed in winter or a summer coat.
 It is very difficult to portray a winter coat as a summer coat.

 If you need any help or guidance with your photography, please don’t hesitate to email or call at any time.
 I will be more than happy to help.